 DSO member since 1995

-Marian has appeared as a soloist with Romanian orchestras as well as with the Chautauqua Symphony and Bowling Green Philarmonia in the United States.
+Tănău has appeared as a soloist with Romanian orchestras as well as with the Chautauqua Symphony and the Bowling Green Philarmonia in the United States.
 He is an active chamber musician.
-Some of his recent projects are the recording of Paul Paray violin sonata, and string quartet for Grotto Productions Co.
-Critics in the prestigious Strad, Gramophone and Fanfare magazines praised his recording of the violin sonata.
-Marian is the organizer of the American Romanian Music Festival that took place with great success in Romania and the United States in March and April of 2005.
-Marian resides in Ann Arbor with his wife and two children.
+Some of his recent projects are the recording of Paul Paray's violin sonata and string quartet for Grotto Productions Co.
+Critics in the prestigious Strad, Gramophone, and Fanfare magazines praised his recording of the violin sonata.
+Tănău is the organizer of the American Romanian Music Festival that took place with great success in Romania and the United States in March and April of 2005.
+Tănău resides in Ann Arbor with his wife and two children.